 My main skills and expertise lie in genomic copy number variation analysis (specifically aCGH and ddPCR) and cell culture based functional protein studies, including High Content Screening.
 To complement these, I study statistics and R to support my data analysis skills and university pedagogy to support my teaching interests.
 As a side project, I'm developing the new webpages for our reseach group (including HTML, CSS, PHP).

-In my free time I enjoy horseback riding and various forms of art - I also enjoy playing music myself (much to the disdain of my neighbors).
-I am an active member of the amateur choir It's a Kuoro and the student choir Symbioosin kuoro.
-My most recent infatuation is with scuba diving - I acquired my CMAS P1 in spring 2019 and went on to earn my NAUI Advanced Diver certificate in March 2020.
+In my free time I enjoy horseback riding and various forms of art - I also enjoy playing music myself and I am an active member of the amateur choir It's a Kuoro.
+My most recent infatuation is with scuba diving - I acquired my CMAS P1 in Finland in spring 2019 and went on to earn my NAUI Advanced Diver certificate in Hawaii in March 2020.